eat-sleep-code/camera/README.md

 ---
 ## Installation

-Installation of the script, any prerequisites, as well as DNG support can be completed with the following script.
+Installation of the program, any prerequisites, as well as DNG support can be completed with the following install script.

 ```
 wget https://raw.githubusercontent.com/eat-sleep-code/camera/master/install-camera.sh -O ~/install-camera.sh